2026 Vendor Data Processing Agreement Checklist for Schools

 Foundational Principles: Ownership and Purpose

-These clauses establish the ground rules for the entire relationship.
+These clauses set the ground rules for the entire relationship.

 Access and Disclosure Controls